GarrettPi/Branching/README.md

 Summary and cheat sheer of git commands, and practice branching.

+text added in new branch.
+Still with the fuck this noise.

 ### Basic commands
 * `git init` - initializes a local git repo in current folder